19jlevitre/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It is used for taking the current url, and then being able to add to it.
+It doesnt render a new 'Route either.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is what happens when you miss a field while filling out a form and it tells you what is required.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is when we test from the user and backwards again.
+We test the application under all circumstances.

 ## Instructions